soapy-zoo/ReaScripts/README.md

 ## ⚡ Known Limitations
 - So far, the scripts only respect symmetrical crossfades.
 Asymmetrical crossfades have to be edited manually.
-- Certain operations will cause muted items to be unmuted.
-This will be resolved shortly.
+- Audition functions will cause certain muted items to be unmuted.
+This can't be resolved because of a limit within Lua/ReaScript.
 - Active development is in progress using REAPER 7.

 # Snail 🐌 Tools for REAPER